Inference in partially identified moment models via regularized optimal transport: Estimation and inference

 Finally, yet another choice of a test statistic is a self-normalized moment violation statistic as in \citet{chetverikov2018adaptive}.
 We leave consideration of such a statistic for future work. \end{remark}

-Our first result is the uniform CLT for the regularized OT value, which we derive under the following assumptions.
+Our first result is the uniform CLT for the regularized OT value, for which we further need the following assumptions.

-\begin{assumption} \begin{subassumption} \item The probability measures $\mu$ and $\nu$ have bounded, convex supports $\X$ and $\Y$ in $\R^d$. \item For all $j=1,\dots,p$, the moment function $\phi_j: \X \times \Y \to \R$ is such that $\phi_j \in C^s(\X \times \Y)$ with $s > d/2$. \item The estimators $\hat\mu,\hat\nu$ are empirical measures based on independent random samples from $\mu$ and $\nu$, respectively. \end{subassumption} \end{assumption} \Cref{a:distributions} helps establish uniform bounds on the optimal potentials and their derivatives.
-At the expense of more complicated proofs, this assumption can be relaxed to bounds on the tails of $\mu,\nu$ related to the cost function, similar to \citet{goldfeld2024statistical}. \Cref{a:sampling} can be relaxed to accommodate dependence within samples, e.g., when the samples are stationary $\beta$-mixing processes, as well as dependence across samples, see Remark 11 in \citet{goldfeld2024statistical}.
+\begin{assumption} \begin{subassumption} \item For all $j=1,\dots,p$, the moment function $\phi_j: \X \times \Y \to \R$ is such that $\phi_j \in C^s(\X \times \Y)$ with $s > d/2$. \item The estimators $\hat\mu,\hat\nu$ are empirical measures based on independent random samples from $\mu$ and $\nu$, respectively. \end{subassumption} \end{assumption} \Cref{a:cost} imposes smoothness of the moment functions $\phi_j$ on the entire set $\X\times\Y$ for simplicity; however, when some components of $X$ and $Y$ are (finitely) discrete and others are continuous, this assumption can be extended to allow the functions $\phi_j$ to be smooth only with respect to the continuous components.
+For example, in the panel logit model, the moment function includes the indicator $\mathbf{1}\{Y_1+Y_2=1\}$ for binary $Y_t\in\{0,1\}$, which is covered by this extension. \Cref{a:sampling} can be relaxed to accommodate dependence within samples, e.g., when the samples are stationary $\beta$-mixing processes, as well as dependence across samples, see Remark 11 in \citet{goldfeld2024statistical}.
+Finally, \Cref{a:supports-compact} is needed to establish uniform bounds on the optimal potentials and their derivatives.
+At the expense of more complicated proofs, this assumption can be relaxed to bounds on the tails of $\mu,\nu$ related to the cost function, similar to \citet{goldfeld2024statistical}.

-\begin{theorem}[uniform CLT for regularized OT value] Suppose that \Cref{as:param-compact,a:UCLT} holds.
+\begin{theorem}[Uniform CLT for regularized OT value] Suppose that \Cref{a:param-compact,a:supports-compact,a:UCLT} holds.
 Then there exists a tight Gaussian process $\G$ on $C(\B \times \Theta)$ such that

 \end{theorem}

 \begin{proof} See \Cref{app:UCLT}. \end{proof}